Chicken Project in Uganda

 DESIRED IMPACT

-The desired impact for the chicken project is to create more job opportunities for those living in the refugee camp.
-Most people in the camp lack the connections and resources necessary to find consistent jobs, feed their families, and send their kids to school.
-Above anything, the hope is for people to come to know Jesus Christ, which has already begun through church planting and mentorship, but will continue through providing financial stability and access to nutritious food.
+The desired impact of the chicken project is to create more job opportunities for people in the refugee camp.
+Most people in the camp are struggling to find consistent jobs to be able to provide for their families.
+They lack the connections and resources necessary in the new country to be able to provide basic needs for their families or send their kids to school.
+The goal is for families to be financially stable.

-The long-term desired impact is for the chicken project to be successful enough to be able to partially support the ministry of EFCSS.
-As the business grows, not only will it be helping the families in the refugee camp in Uganda, but it will also be supporting even more missionaries from South Sudan.
+The long-term desired impact is for the chicken project to be successful enough to be able to support 10 missionary families under EFCSS.
+As the business grows, not only will it be helping take care of the families in the refugee camp in Uganda, but it will also be supporting even more missionaries from South Sudan.

 MEASURABLE GOALS